 Feature services allow you to serve feature data and nonspatial tables over the internet or your intranet.
 This makes your data available for use in web clients, desktop apps, and field apps.

 As the publisher of a feature service, you determine what functionality is available to the people who use the feature service, define the styling used when displaying the features, and define templates for editing data.
 When people access your feature service, they can view your data and the data associated with it through relationship classes.
 They can use your feature service in the maps and apps they create, they can run analysis on the layers in the service, and, if you allow it, they can edit the data in the feature service.

 Feature services run on ArcGIS GIS Server sites.

 For information on what functionality is available in feature services based on your ArcGIS Enterprise license or server role, see the functionality matrix.

 To publish a feature service, you need to prepare your data and publish it.
-The specific steps you take to do this depend on what functionality you require for your feature service.
+The specific steps you take to do so depend on what functionality you require for your feature service.

 |Required functionality||Summary of steps to create||What you get|

 If you are using one of the databases listed in User-managed data stores in ArcGIS Enterprise portals, do the following to create a database data store item in a portal and bulk publish ArcGIS Server map and feature services (map services with feature access enabled):

 To access the data in your enterprise geodatabase or database as read-only features, you can alternatively publish just a map service.